Rubysage20/Pirate-Intelligent-Agent/README.md

 + Conducted multiple training episodes to iteratively refine the agent's decision-making capabilities through reward-based learning.

 ## Connection to Computer Science
++ *Whar do computer scientists do, and why doe it matter?*
+Computer Scientists design and implement algorithms that solve real-world problems efficiently and reliably.
+They analyze complex systems, develop software, and leverage computational thinking to build intelligent technologies.
+This work is foundational to innovations in fields such as healthcarem robotics, autonomous systems, and finance.
+In this project, I applied machine learning principles to train an autonomous agent–a microcosm of how computer science powers intelligent behavior in largers systems.
++